Moth: Attraction to light

+Relationship to humans

 Some moths, particularly their caterpillars, can be major agricultural pests in many parts of the world.
 Examples include corn borers and bollworms.
 The caterpillar of the spongy moth (Lymantria dispar) causes severe damage to forests in the northeastern United States, where it is an invasive species.
 In temperate climates, the codling moth causes extensive damage, especially to fruit farms.
 In tropical and subtropical climates, the diamondback moth (Plutella xylostella) is perhaps the most serious pest of brassicaceous crops.
 Also in sub-Saharan Africa, the African sugarcane borer is a major pest of sugarcane, maize, and sorghum.

 Several moths in the family Tineidae are commonly regarded as pests because their larvae eat fabric such as clothes and blankets made from natural proteinaceous fibers such as wool or silk.
 They are less likely to eat mixed materials containing some artificial fibers.
 There are some reports that they may be repelled by the scent of wood from juniper and cedar, by lavender, or by other natural oils; however, many consider this unlikely to prevent infestation.
 Naphthalene (the chemical used in mothballs) is considered more effective, but there are concerns over its effects on human health.

 Despite being commonly thought to be undertaken by all moths, only the larvae of several moth species eat animal fibres, creating holes in articles of clothing, in particular those made of wool.
 Most species do not eat fabrics, and some moth adults do not even eat at all.
 Some, like the Luna, Polyphemus, Atlas, Promethea, cecropia, and other large moths do not have mouth parts.
 This is possible because they live off the food stores from when they were a caterpillar, and only live a short time as an adult (roughly a week for some species).
 Many species of adult moths do however eat: for instance, many will drink nectar.